usersaurus/odin-bezels/README.md

 ## Notes

 - If you want to keep your rom files in another place (external storage or another folder in your internal storage) you just need to rename your rom folder with **exactly the same name** that you can find in the `roms` folder.
 So, for example, if your **Game Boy Color** folder is called `Game boy Color` you'll need to rename it to `gbc`
+- This is also compatible with the Odin 2

 ## FAQ